Kewth/K-Neovimrc/README.md

 ## Configuration
 #### Leader
-K-Neovim uses Space as its Leader by defalut neacuse it's easy to press.
+K-Neovim uses Space as its Leader by defalut beacuse it's easy to press.
-I suggest you not to change it, but if you really dislike it, you can edit config.vim in your configuration directory like this: `let g:k_nv_leader = '\'`(it'll use '\' as leader)
+I suggest you not to change it, but if you really dislike it, you can edit config.vim in your configuration directory like this: `let g:k_nv_leader = '\'`(it'll use '\\' as leader)
 #### colors
 K-Neovim uses [solarized]() as its color theme.
 There're two diffenert styles of color themes, the default is dark, if you want to set it to light, add such a sentence to config.vim: `let g:k_nv_light = 1`.